IBM/ibm-satellite-storage/config-templates/ibm/ess/2.1.0/README.md

 ### Setup IBM Spectrum Scale Nodes for IBM Cloud Satellite

-**Note: Complete the following steps, but do not create an IBM Cloud Spectrum Scale cluster**
+**Note: Complete the following steps, but do not create an IBM Cloud Spectrum Scale cluster; also, do not install the IBM Spectrum Scale management API GUI on Kubernetes nodes that are managed by Satellite**

 1. [Set up IBM Spectrum Scale as root](https://www.ibm.com/support/knowledgecenter/STXKQY_5.1.0/com.ibm.spectrum.scale.v5r10.doc/bl1ins_linsoft.html) and make sure that you install all the required packages by running the following command.
     ```sh